Frequently asked questions

 - Are you looking for a job to start your career?

-For jobs as a student assistant it is best to contact your professors directly.
+For jobs as a student assistant it is best to contact your professors directly or have a look at our LinkedIn Account. (opens in a new window)

 The Welcome Center Ulm/Oberschwaben (opens in a new window) has contacts to companies in the region and mediates e.g. via a company fair.
 If you are looking for jobs relevant to your studies or a job to start your career, you will find support on their website.
 The Welcome Center also offers seminars and advice on how to apply for and find a job.
 We will inform you about events of the Welcome Center.